axelniklasson/node-skanetrafiken/README.md

 ```

 ### Contributing
 Pull Requests are always welcome.
-All PRs should contain appropriate tests and submitted to the ``development`` branch.
+All PRs Should contain appropriate tests and submitted to the ``development`` branch.
 PRs that break the build in Travis will not be accepted, for obvious reasons.

 ## License
 This package is MIT licensed.